marcells/node-build-monitor/README.md

 #### 5. Access it with your browser

-Now open your browser and navigate to http://localhost:12345 to see your running or finished builds.
+Now open your browser and navigate to [http://localhost:12345](http://localhost:12345) to see your running or finished builds.
+Switch to fullscreen for the best experience.

 ### Run it manually (during development)

 1. Pull the repository
 2. Place a file `config.json` in the app folder (see the description of the file in the configuration section above)
 3. Run the build monitor with `node app/app.js`
-4. Open your browser and navigate to http://localhost:12345 (switch to fullscreen for the best experience)
+4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (switch to fullscreen for the best experience)

 Run `grunt` to execute the tests and check the source code with [JSHint](http://jshint.com/).